kekfic/mytunefy/README.md

 A sqlite database is created for saving songs downloaded, position, filename

 I developed this program to improve my python programming skills.
-This program is based on already existing library (that actually made the tougher part of the job).
+This program is based on already existing library (which actually did the tougher part of the job).

 Contributions are very much appreciated!

 * Tested on Python 3.6